sreeni-kar/Stock-Price-Anomaly-Detection-with-AI-Agents-/README.md

-# AI Financial Analyst Swarm
+# Stock Price Anomalay Detection with AI Agents

 This project deploys a swarm of AI agents to perform real-time stock analysis and forecasting.
 Users can interact with the agents through a Streamlit-based chat interface to get insights on stock performance, trends, and predictions.